Hello to all of you! Is acrylic paint non toxic? And what defines “non toxic” exactly? Well I’m glad you asked!

 Having used a lot of brands over the years, I can personally vouch for the acrylic paint brands below in that they are non toxic and I’ve never had any negative reactions too.

 Reeves, Liquitex and Goldens – All 3 of these have vibrant, professional grade textures, medium and high viscosity, buttery smooth colors and good application.
 My favorite brands and have no bad reactions.

 All the Plaid multipurpose acrylic paints – These 2oz multipurpose acrylic paints that I use religiously, I am pleased to report, are all non toxic and I have no concerns when using them.

 Shop Blick’s Art Materials:

 All are brands I use and have got the AP seal.
 If you are seeking the best kind of non toxic acrylic paints those are great choices!

-One teeny exception – If you have kids who would love to paint, even with appropriate labeling, I think kids are better off making use of temperas over acrylics. which will wash down the drain and off their hands easily when they are done having fun.
+If you have kids who would love to paint, even with appropriate labeling, you should supervise them as they work.
+I think kids are better off making use of temperas over acrylics. which will wash down the drain and off their hands easily when they are done having fun.

 Well, there you have it….I hope this guide has enlightened you well!
 Finding non toxic acrylic paints, and which!
 Much luck to you, and let me know how it goes 🙂